 - A proof of appropriate means of living

-Passport must be valid for at least 30 days and issued by one of the countries eligible to obtain Thailand Visa on Arrival.
+Passport must be valid for at least 30 days and issued by one of the eligible Thailand Visa on Arrival countries.

 When applying for Thai Visa on Arrival, return or onward journey air ticket for flying out of Thailand within the next 15 days must be presented.